 - What specialist services and expertise are available at or accessed by the setting/school/college?

 Both the Deputy Manager and Manager hold BA Honours degrees in Early years childhood and education.
 Staff regularly update their knowledge through training courses and are all experienced.
-The preschool liaises with the Area Inclusion Team, Speech and Language therapists, Health Visitors and any other professionals that are specific to individual children.
+The preschool liaises with the Services for Young Children, Speech and Language therapists, Health Visitors and any other professionals that are specific to individual children.
 Staff make referrals to outside agencies where necessary with parent/carer consent.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

-The setting has 2 Senco's, one in the under 3's room and one in the pre school, both have undergone training specific to the role and attends networking meetings to share knowledge and expertise with others.
+The setting has 2 Inclusion Officers, one in the under 3's room and one in the pre school, both have undergone training specific to the role and attends networking meetings to share knowledge and expertise with others.
 Further training is sourced and undertaken specific to children’s individual needs as and when necessary.
 The setting constantly looks for training to support staff within their role and children who attend.
-The Senco and staff operate language groups to encourage communication in small groups.
 All staff work closely with you and outside agencies to learn specific skills to support children with additional needs and follow recommendations from outer agencies such as Speech and Language therapists if your child is under referral.

 - How will my child/young person be included in activities outside this classroom including school trips?

 All children must have parent/carer consent to be taken off premises and all outings are within the local area for example the library or local park.
 All outings are risk assessed beforehand and children wear high visibility jackets so they are easily recognised.
 Staff carry a first aid box and emergency contact details with them.
 We do have buggies for children who are unable to walk or who may find it difficult to walk too far.
 We try to only visit places that are wheelchair/buggy friendly.
-The setting has an annual summer outing where a coach is hired to take the children out for a day trip, the coach always has three point safety belts and children must be accompanied by a parent/carer.
-We also hold various events throughout the year such as fetes/raffles, leaver’s party/picnic, cultural events and Christmas plays more, some of these events help us to fund raise throughout the year and all children within the setting, their siblings and family members as well as at times the local community are welcome.
+The setting often has an annual summer outing/activity where children may be taken out for the day or we may have such activities as a farm visiting the setting.
+We also where possible hold various events throughout the year such as fetes/raffles, leaver’s party/picnic or prom, cultural events and Christmas events such as a Santa visit, some of these events help us to fund raise throughout the year and all children within the setting, their siblings and family members as well as at times the local community are welcome.

 - How accessible is the setting/school/college environment?